-- The Giant’s Causeway: If you want to experience one of nature’s true wonders in Ireland make sure to visit the Giant’s Causeway.
-Strangely regular basalt columns dominate the landscape and seem to lead across to Scotland.
+- The Giant’s Causeway: If you want to experience a true natural wonder in Ireland, make sure to visit the Giant’s Causeway.
+Strangely consistent basalt columns dominate the landscape and seem to lead across to Scotland.

 - Cliffs of Moher: An undulating landscape suddenly ends in a sheer drop of more than 650 feet, straight down to the Atlantic.
-One of the most spectacular coastal areas in Europe.
+This is one of the most spectacular coastal areas in Europe.

-As with all travel, weather and other travel hindrances can affect the exact destinations of excursions.
-In such cases, program staff make every effort to find suitable replacement itineraries.
+As with all travel, weather and other hindrances can affect the exact destinations of excursions.
+In such cases, program staff make every effort to find suitable replacement .